istio/istio.io/content/en/blog/2018/soft-multitenancy/index.md

 One use case for this deployment model is a shared corporate infrastructure where malicious actions are not expected, but a clean separation of the tenants is still required.

-Potential future Istio multi-tenant deployment models are described at the bottom of this blog.
+Potential future of Istio multi-tenant deployment models are described at the bottom of this blog.

 {{< tip >}}